 Provisions expressly mentioned in the judgment/order text.

-Affidavits sworn or affirmed by illiterate, visually challenged or linguistically unacquainted persons require the attester to certify that the affidavit was read, explained or translated to the deponent, that the deponent appeared to understand it, and that the deponent made his signature or mark in the presence of the attester, with all particulars as specified in GSTAT FORM.
+Affidavits sworn or affirmed by a person who appears to be illiterate, visually challenged, or unacquainted with the language of the affidavit require the attester to certify that the affidavit was read, explained, or translated to the deponent, that the deponent appeared to understand it, and that the signature or mark was made in the attester's presence.
+The affidavit must also include the information specified in GSTAT Form-05.

 Full Summary is available for active users!